James Clear – from nearly dying when he was 15 to holding several sports records before graduation

 How did this extraordinary life begin?

-Drawing from her wealth of knowledge and experience, Tech Leadership Expert Anne-Marie Imafidon has seen how Artificial Intelligence is influencing the future of work and the business environment and has unique insights to share with you at BRAND MINDS 2023.
+Drawing from her wealth of knowledge and experience, Tech Leadership Expert Anne-Marie Imafidon has seen how Artificial Intelligence is influencing the future of work and the business environment and had unique insights to share with participants at BRAND MINDS 2023.

 Blair Singer has been advising Robert Kiyosaki on sales for over 25 years